University of Minnesota Masonic Children's Hospital

 Help your child feel prepared.

-Concepting was kicked off with discovery meetings to gain a deep understanding of the project requirements, the need for the app and its desired functionality.
-Sessions were then conducted to visualize and prioritize all desired features and functionality.
-Finally, wireframes were executed and iterated upon, creating a blueprint for the app.
+The project was kicked off with a discovery meeting to gain a deep understanding of the app’s purpose, desired functionality, and requirements.
+Whiteboard concepting sessions helped to visualize and prioritize all desired features and functionality.
+Based on these discussions, wireframes were created and iterated upon, creating a blueprint for the app.

-Prior to the beta launch of the app, the Child Family Life Department and Ackmann & Dickenson hosted a user-experience working session in the lobby of UMMCH.
-A&D staff showed patients, families, and staff the app and documented observations while the testers navigated one of four scenarios.
-Feedback from the testing event was extremely positive and eventually led to additional features and functionality.
+Prior to the beta launch, A&D hosted a user-experience working session at UMMCH to get input from patients, families, and staff.
+Feedback from the testing event was extremely positive and eventually led to the addition of features and functionality.

 “This app empowers patients and healthcare providers to better support children, engaging them in an age appropriate learning experience.
 We feel this tool is yet another way we’re putting the patient first.” – Amy Feeder, Child Family Life Specialist